Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Illustrative Applications

 \subsubsection{Results}

 We compare results from the \smctwo and \pmcmc algorithms.
-For the \smc implementation, $1,000$ particles and $500$ iterations were used, with the distributions specified specified by Equation~\eqref{eq:geometry_2}, with $\alpha(t/T) = (t/T)^5$, or via the completely adaptive specification.
+For the \smc implementation, $1,000$ particles and $500$ iterations were used, with the distributions specified by Equation~\eqref{eq:geometry_2}, with $\alpha(t/T) = (t/T)^5$, or via the completely adaptive specification.
 For the \pmcmc algorithm, $50,000$ iterations are performed for burn-in and another $10,000$ iterations are used for inference.
 The same tempering as was used for \smc is used here.
 Note that, in a sequential implementation of \pmcmc, with each iteration updating one local chain and attempting a global exchange, the computational cost of after burn-in iterations is roughly the same as the entire \smc algorithm.
-In addition, changing $T$ within the range of the number of cores available does not substantially change the computational cost of a generic parallel implementation of the \pmcmc algorithm.
-We compare results from $T = 10,30,100$.

-The results for data generated from the simple model ($m = 3$) and complex model ($m = 5$), again summarising variability amongst 100 runs of each algorithm, are shown in Table~\ref{tab:node-s-all} and~\ref{tab:node-c-all}, respectively.
+In addition, changing $T$ within the range of the number of cores available does not substantially change the computational cost of a generic parallel implementation of the \pmcmc algorithm, with each iteration updating all local chains concurrently.
+We compare results from $T = 10,30,100$ for \pmcmc and $T = 500$ (or close to this number when the distributions are specified adaptively) for \smc.
+The results for data generated from the simple model ($m = 3$) and complex model ($m = 5$), summarising variability amongst 100 runs of each algorithm, are shown in Tables~\ref{tab:node-s-all} and~\ref{tab:node-c-all}, respectively.

 As shown in both cases, the number of distributions can affect the performance of \pmcmc algorithms considerably.
 When using $10$ distributions, large bias from numerical integration for path sampling estimator was observed, as expected.
 With $30$ distributions, the performance is comparable to the \smctwo sampler, though some bias is still observable.
 With $100$ distributions, there is a much larger variance because, with more chains, the information travels more slowly from rapidly mixing chains to slowly mixing ones and consequently the mixing of the overall system is inhibited.